gasparl/dtjs/README.md

         // now check if it's the key we want, for example, here, "k" or "l" if (e.key == 'k' || e.key == 'l') {
-            let resp_time = key_time - time_stamp;
+            let resp_time = key_time - disp_time;
             // now the response time can be stored, etc.
         }
     });
 });
 ```

-(Of course, in a real experiment, there should some additional check to only listen to and record keypresses when it's expected, i.e., during the task, etc. For this, one could for example use a dedicated `listener` variable or such, which can be set to `true` or `false`, depending on whether the key should be listened to at any given moment.
-Then, the full key check above could be something like "`if (listener == true && (e.key == 'k' || e.key == 'l')) { ... }`".)
+Of course, in a real experiment, there should some additional check to only listen to and record keypresses when it's expected, i.e., during the task, etc. For this, one could for example use a dedicated `listener` variable or such, which can be set to `true` or `false`, depending on whether the key should be listened to at any given moment.
+(For example, set `listener = true` following the display of a stimulus, and set `listener = false` after the response is given or the response time limit is exceeded.)
+Then, the full key check above could be something like "`if (listener == true && (e.key == 'k' || e.key == 'l')) { ... }`".

 ---